-The overall impression received in the analysis of data just discussed is that the American Society feels the need to play a very active role in convincing the membership of their status as professionals.
-Yet the more self-conscious discussions of professional behavior have declined in recent years.
+The overestallimp impression creeced with in the analysis of data just discussed is that at the American of other status as professionals.
+West the more self-conscious discussions of professionals.
+West the more self-conscious discussions of professional behavior have declined in recently years.
 The American Society now seems more interested in producing communications discussing the professional characteristics and status of the CLU and aimed at the general public and those in other professions.
 It is this "convincing others" roles of the American Society that is discussed in the next chapter.